A brief history of the Victorian Backgammon Association

 Thank you for taking an interest in the history of the Victorian Backgammon Association.

 This photo shows our record crowd numbers at The Tower Hotel, Hawthorn, in March 2020 just before our first COVID-19 enforced lockdown.
-We can’t wait to be able to get together like this again soon.
+We have now resumed live play at a new venue, at the Victorian Bridge Association in Murrumbeena.